 I tell them.
-A new befriending service was being set up and they had come out to Mum’s house to do an assessment prior to placing a volunteer.
+A new befriending service was being set up and they’d come out to Mum’s house to do an assessment prior to placing a volunteer.
 But they can’t put a volunteer in to come and chat with her because the house is too much of a health and safety risk.
 This made Mum hugely angry … she’d always had the attitude that visitors must ‘take her as they find her’ even before Dad’s illness.
 She just couldn’t see how off-putting the state of her house was.

 I get angry

-How many times have we have deep cleaned her house, but within hours the mess is back?
+All the times have we’ve deep cleaned her house, but within hours the mess is back!

-And the monthly visits to keep the mess at a safe level – cleaning the dishes and throwing away rotten food – only to have to do exactly the same thing during the next visit.
+We were doing monthly visits to keep the mess at a safe level – washing the dishes and throwing away rotten food – only to have to do exactly the same thing during the next visit.
 Sigh…..

 Me vs her.
 My wants vs her wants.